AccessibilityRG/HelsinkiRegionTravelTimeMatrix2015/README.md

 Following people have contributed / are responsible for creating this dataset:

- - [Henrikki Tenkanen](http://blogs.helsinki.fi/accessibility/people_and_contact/) (PhD candidate, contact person regarding the dataset, in charge of the analyses / calculations)
+ - [Henrikki Tenkanen](http://blogs.helsinki.fi/accessibility/people_and_contact/) (PhD candidate, project manager, participation in all steps)
- - Vuokko Heikinheimo (PhD candidate, accessibility calculations, documentation)
+ - Vuokko Heikinheimo (PhD candidate, dataset production, documentation)
  - Tuuli Toivonen (PI, leader of the research group)
+ - Maria Salonen (project manager, participation in all steps)
+ - Juha Järvi (BusFaster Ltd, programming and design of the MetropAccess-Reitin)
+ - Timo Jaakkola (development of the travel time model for private cars)

 In addition, we thank [CSC - IT Center for Science](https://www.csc.fi/) for computational resources and help.
 CSC Taito and cPouta computing clusters were used as our workhorses to calculate the travel times/distances (approx. 1 billion routes were calculated)